Skip to main content

 Page Level

-In Source section, enter the following code snipped in HTML Code field:
+In the Source section, enter the following HTML snippet into the HTML Code field:

 <div style='width: 1200px; height: 900px'>